leoduprates/qaops/jfrog-artifactory/README.md

 # JFrog Artifactory

-JFrog’s Artifactory open source (Artifactory OSS) project was created to manage binary artifacts for Maven, Gradle, Ivy and SBT as well as generic packages in the open source version.

-This document describes instructions for starting a JFrog Artifactory container and publishing a package using Gradle.
+JFrog’s Artifactory OOS (open-source software) manages binary artifacts.

+Community version supported repositories:

+- Generic
+- Gradle
+- Ivy
+- Maven
+- sbt

 ## Getting Started

+This document describes instructions for starting a # JFrog Artifactory by container and publishing and consuming a dependency using Gradle.

+### Start JFrog

 1\.
 Run Docker Compose to up the JFrog’s container.